cherrypy/cherrypy/sphinx/source/tutorial/REST.rst

     Create a new song with the ID: 4

-Now, if you go to ``127.0.0.1:8080/api/songs/4`` in your browser you will se the following message:
+Now, if you go to ``127.0.0.1:8080/api/songs/4`` in your browser you will see the following message:

     Song with the ID 4 is called Frozen, and the artist is Madonna